AlexanderWillner/deepl-alfred-workflow2/README.md

 ## Caveats

 This workflow requires the ```jq commandline JSON processor```.
 Install it e.g. via [brew](https://brew.sh) using ```brew install jq```.
+Further please note that the DeepL API is designed to translate up to 600 characters per minute and per customer only.

 ## Installing the Workflow